How to Know When to Change Your Product Packaging

 Tips for Changing Your Packaging

 So, you’ve decided it’s time for an update.
 Now what?
-It’s crucial to be cautious and mindful when changing your packaging, or you’ll run the risk of losing customers.
+It’s crucial to be cautious and mindful when changing your packaging or you’ll run the risk of losing customers.
 Many companies have learned this the hard way.
 For example, in 2009, Tropicana saw a 20% decrease in sales after a redesign.
 This dramatic instance illustrates the difference packaging can make for sales.
 On the other hand, successful design changes can increase a product’s popularity exponentially.
-To ensure your redesign has a positive influence on your sales, follow these tips.
+Redesign can have a positive influence on your sales, so follow these tips when changing your packaging.

 Stationary and packaging prototypes on desk